-Summary: Comments are due July 21, 2016 on a concept release published on April 22, 2016 by the U.S. Securities and Exchange Commission (“SEC” or the “Commission”) on potential revisions to certain business and financial disclosure obligations in Regulation S-K, which governs the disclosure requirements applicable to periodic reports.
+Comments are due July 21, 2016, on a concept release published on April 22, 2016, by the U.S. Securities and Exchange Commission (SEC) on potential revisions to certain business and financial disclosure obligations in Regulation S-K, which governs the disclosure requirements applicable to periodic reports.
 Among other topics, the Commission requested comment on expanding disclosures relating to environmental sustainability and public policy issues, including climate change.
 The Commission is soliciting public input on a number of specific questions, including whether to impose line-item disclosure requirements related to sustainability and public policy issues, the overlap with reporting of information concerning sustainability outside of Commission filings, and potential challenges and costs of compliance.
 Companies should ensure that their interests are reflected in the comment process—either directly or through participation in industry organization commenting efforts.

 Specific Requests for Comment

 Among other areas, the Commission seeks input on eight specific prompts relating to sustainability disclosure requirements, including:

 - Adequacy of existing disclosure requirements in eliciting information that would permit investors to evaluate material climate change risk;